WillPower3309/awesome-dotfiles/README.md

 ### Optional Dependencies ###
 These will improve the user experience but aren't required:
 **Bear in mind that most of these dependencies come preinstalled on non arch systems.
-I would recommend reading their descriptions below to determine which ones you need to install**
+I would recommend reading their descriptions below to determine which ones you need to install.
+Alternatively, set up my config and install the packages based on what isn't appearing in the top panel.**
 + `acpi`: Battery managing cli application, used by top bar widget to determine battery status
 + `xfce4-power-manager`: Lightweight power manager spawned when the top panel battery icon is clicked
 + `bluez`, `bluez-utils`: Bluetooth cli application, used by top bar widget to determine if bluetooth is on
 + `blueman`: Bluetooth managing application, spawns when the bluetooth top panel icon is clicked
 + `pamac-aur`: Lightweight GUI package manager, spawned when the top panel package icon is clicked
 + `nm-connection-editor`: GUI wifi connection editor, spawned when the top panel wifi icon is clicked
-+ `Scrot`: Screenshot tool, which is mapped to the print screen key in keys.lua. **If you want to meet this dependency, ensure that the `~/Pictures` folder exists**, otherwise the program will not save your screenshots
++ `Scrot`: Screenshot tool, which is mapped to the Print Screen key in keys.lua. **If you want to meet this dependency, ensure that the `~/Pictures` folder exists**, otherwise the program will not save your screenshots
 + `Alsa`: Provides kernel driven sound drivers, which the control of has been mapped to volume keys in keys.lua
 + `xbacklight`: Controls display brightness, which the control of has been mapped to brightness keys in keys.lua